Diksharathour/SQL_retail_sales_p1/README.md

 ## Findings & Insights

 1. **Sales Demographics-**
-•	The total number of transactions made by female customers slightly more those than males.
+- The total number of transactions made by female customers slightly more those than males.
-•	A large share of sales is driven by customers age group >40, positioning them as the most profitable target audience.
+- A large share of sales is driven by customers age group >40, positioning them as the most profitable target audience.

-3. **Time-Based Sales Insights-**
+2. **Time-Based Sales Insights-**
-•	The evening (after 5 PM) is the busiest shopping time.
+- The evening (after 5 PM) is the busiest shopping time.
-•	Sundays usually have the highest number of sales.
+-	Sundays usually have the highest number of sales.

-4. **Customer Purchase Behavior-**
+3. **Customer Purchase Behavior-**
-•	Many customers buy more than once, which shows strong customer retention and loyalty.
+-	Many customers buy more than once, which shows strong customer retention and loyalty.
-•	Younger customers (especially under 25) tend to buy more beauty products.
+-	Younger customers (especially under 25) tend to buy more beauty products.

 ## Conclusion
-The analysis of the retail_sales database provides key insights into customer purchasing behavior and business performance.
+The analysis of the `retail_sales` database provides key insights into customer purchasing behavior and business performance.
 The 25–40 age group is the most profitable segment, while clothing is the top-selling category.
 Most purchases occur in the morning and afternoon, with Monday being the slowest day for sales.
 Gender distribution is fairly balanced, and repeat purchases highlight strong customer loyalty.
 Category-wise revenue and profit margin comparisons help identify the most profitable product lines.
 Overall, these insights enable better targeting, inventory planning, and marketing strategies to improve sales performance and customer engagement.